PedroPareja/lore-genius/SPECS.md

 4. User can export the current lorebook as valid SillyTavern JSON
 5. Exported JSON imports cleanly into SillyTavern without errors
 6. Entry list supports search and basic filtering
-7. AI Write and AI Edit work with a configured OpenAI-compatible endpoint
+7. AI Write works with a configured OpenAI-compatible endpoint
-8. AI panel shows streaming responses and allows accept/regenerate/discard
+8. AI preview shows streaming responses and allows Replace/Extend/Abort
 9. Settings page allows configuring AI endpoint, key, and model
 10. LM Studio works as a local AI provider out of the box
 11. App has a dark theme by default with light theme toggle